Hindu nationalism: Lal-Bal-Pal

-"Lal-Bal-Pal" is the phrase that is used to refer to the three nationalist leaders Lala Lajpat Rai, Bal Gangadhar Tilak and Bipin Chandra Pal who held the sway over the Indian Nationalist movement and the independence struggle in the early parts of twentieth century.
+"Lal-Bal-Pal" is the phrase that is used to refer to the three nationalist leaders Lala Lajpat Rai, Bal Gangadhar Tilak and Bipin Chandra Pal who held sway over the Indian Nationalist movement and the independence struggle in the early parts of twentieth century.

 Lala Lajpat Rai belonged to the northern province of Punjab.
 He was influenced greatly by the Arya Samaj and was part of the Hindu reform movement.
 He joined the Indian National Congress in 1888 and became a prominent figure in the Indian Independence Movement.
 He started numerous educational institutions.
 The National College at Lahore started by him became the centre for revolutionary ideas and was the college where revolutionaries like Bhagat Singh studied.
 While leading a procession against the Simon Commission, he was fatally injured in the lathi charge.
-His death led the revolutionaries like Chandrashekar Azad and Bhagat Singh to assassinate the British police officer J. P. Saunders, who they believed was responsible for the death of Lala Lajpat Rai.
+His death led revolutionaries like Chandrashekar Azad and Bhagat Singh to assassinate the British police officer J. P. Saunders, who they believed was responsible for the death of Lala Lajpat Rai.

 Bal Gangadhar Tilak was a nationalist leader from the Central Indian province of Maharashtra.
 He has been widely acclaimed the "Father of Indian unrest" who used the press and Hindu occasions like Ganesh Chaturthi and symbols like the Cow to create unrest against the British administration in India.
 Tilak joined the Indian National Congress in 1890.
-Under the influence of such leaders, the political discourse of the Congress moved from polite accusation that colonial rule was "un-British" to the forthright claim of Tilak that "Swaraj is my birthright and I will have it".
+Under the influence of such leaders, the political discourse of the Congress moved from the polite accusation that colonial rule was "un-British" to the forthright claim of Tilak that "Swaraj is my birthright and I will have it".

 Bipin Chandra Pal of Bengal was another prominent figure of the Indian nationalist movement, who is considered a modern Hindu reformer, who stood for Hindu cultural nationalism and was opposed to sectarian communalism and Hindu majoritism.
-He joined the Indian National Congress in 1886 and was also one of the key members of revolutionary India House.
+He joined the Indian National Congress in 1886 and was also one of the key members of the revolutionary India House.